Online/Modular Program Option

 Your online core courses are delivered “live” (synchronously).
 Each class meeting is two hours on Zoom to give you real-time interaction with your professors and classmates.
 You will learn the remaining course content through videos, exercises, readings, and other activities which can be completed when it suits your schedule (asynchronously).

 Most of your core courses are scheduled for weeknights from 7:00 – 9:00 PM ET.
 Others are offered on an intensive schedule, which includes some weekend days, in January, late August, and early September.
-This approach means we are able to start classes later (our in-person courses run 6:00 - 9:00 PM), a benefit for students in earlier time zones and those whose busy work schedules require longer hours.
+This approach means we are able to start classes later (our in-person courses run 6:00 - 9:00 PM ET), a benefit for students in earlier time zones and those whose busy work schedules require longer hours.
 It also means less time on Zoom and more learning at your own pace.

 (Please note that we are in the process of migrating online classes to the two-hour meeting schedule.
 The core designed for you will meet on that schedule.
 However, when you are ready to take electives some may be held 6:00 - 9:00 PM ET.)